hazelcast/hazelcast-python-client/docs/getting_started.rst

     client = hazelcast.HazelcastClient()

-If you run the Hazelcast IMDG members in a different server than the client, you most probably have configured the members’ ports and cluster names as explained in the previous section.
-If you did, then you need to make certain changes to the network settings of your client.
+If you run the Hazelcast IMDG members on a different server than the client, you most probably have configured the members’ ports and cluster names as explained in the previous section.
+If you did, then you need to make match those changes to the network settings of your client.

 Cluster Name Setting
 ^^^^^^^^^^^^^^^^^^^^